 Students should treat studio equipment and tools with care.
 Please wipe-down surfaces and store equipment in its proper location at the end of each class.

 For safety and security reasons, doors leading outside should not be propped open for an extended period of time.

 Artwork can only be stored in designated areas and must be removed by the end of the session.
 All artwork should be labeled with the student’s name.
 If a student misses the last class or if a student’s ceramic work is being fired in the kiln, he/she has two weeks from the date of their last class to pick up their artwork.
 The Museum will dispose of any artwork not claimed thereafter.
 The Museum is not responsible for lost or stolen property.

-Guests who are not registered students are not allowed to participate in or attend classes.
+Guests who are not registered students are not allowed to participate or be in the classes.

 For your health and safety, please refrain from eating or drinking in the studios.
 Students may eat in the Studio Lobby, hallway or purchase food from the Thronson Café open Wednesday – Saturday, 11:00 a.m. – 3:00 p.m. and Sunday, noon – 3:00 p.m. (closed Mondays and Tuesdays).

 No fees are refundable after the first class.
 Membership fees are non-refundable.